iiab/iiab/roles/cups/README.md

 ## How it Works

-Understand how IIAB configures CUPS for all IP addresses and all hostnames (IIAB redirects around the "since 2009" CUPS problem mentioned below!) by reading these in-line explanations:
+Understand how IIAB configures CUPS for all IP addresses and all hostnames (IIAB redirects to bypass the "since 2009" CUPS problem mentioned below!) by reading these in-line explanations:

 - [/opt/iiab/iiab/roles/cups/tasks/install.yml](tasks/install.yml)